Menu

 In 2019 he gets selected for the jewelry exhibition organized at Ca’ Pisani Design Hotel within the frame of Venice Design Week, an event curated by Lisa Balasso.
 In the same year he becomes member of AGC - Associazione Gioiello Contemporaneo and starts collaborating with this association as site webmaster.

 2020 is marked by his attendance at two online exhibitions: Gioielli in Fermento, curated by Eliana Negroni and held in Castel San Giovanni (Piacenza), and Luce, curated and hosted by Thereza Pedrosa Gallery in Asolo (Treviso).
 In early 2021 he gets selected for Premio Vittorio Sgarbi and in October of the same year his artworks are among those exhibited at the Centro Fiera fairground in Ferrara.
 In May 2021 he gets selected for Gioielli in Fermento 2020/2021 part 2 and takes part in the exhibition held in Ziano Piacentino within the frame of Festival Confluenze.
 2021 is also the year of several publications on magazines and catalogues as well as of an interview published by the daily newspaper “L’Adige” (the main newspaper of Trentino).
 In late 2021 he gets selected among the top five artists by Arte y Joya Yearbook 2021/2022, thereby getting the chance to exhibit his artworks in Spain at Studio Squina (Madrid), Backyard Arte Gallery (Valladolid) and 66 Mistral Gallery (Barcelona).
 In 2022 he becomes member of Klimt02, an internationally known online platform devoted to contemporary jewelry.
+During 2022 Milan, Padua, Pavia, Livorno, Rome and Bologna were all home to exhibitions of contemporary art jewels: inside all these exhibitions the artworks by Stefano Fronza can be found.

+At each and any exhibition from Spain to Padua - the place where contemporary artistic jewelry moved its first steps in Italy and then further developed - artists willing to participate always have to undergo a competitive selection.
 The presence of Stefano Fronza’s works can therefore be seen as one more testimony to the artistic and technical level that he has attained and that is now acknowledged by an environment which has always been known for its being particularly demanding.

 Photo by Corien van der Poll